WiIIiam278/HuskSync/docs/Sync-Modes.md

 ![Overall architecture of the synchronisation systems](https://raw.githubusercontent.com/WiIIiam278/HuskSync/master/images/system-diagram.png)

 ## Available Modes
 * The `LOCKSTEP` sync mode is the default sync mode.
 It uses a data checkout system to ensure that all servers are in sync regardless of network latency or tick rate fluctuations.
-This mode was introduced in HuskSync v3.1
+This mode was introduced in HuskSync v3.1, and was made the default in v3.2.
 * The `DELAY` sync mode uses the `network_latency_miliseconds` value to apply a delay before listening to Redis data

 You can change which sync mode you are using by editing the `sync_mode` setting under `synchronization` in `config.yml`.